wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/3-delegation-warnings-limits-functions.md

 happening, which means you may not be seeing all of your data.
 It is important to understand a couple of things about this visual indicator.

-- power-apps will provide this warning regardless of the size of your data source.
+- PowerApps will provide this warning regardless of the size of your data source.
 Even if your data source only has a few items and delegation isn't technically causing you a problem (remember the first 500 items are returned by default and processed locally) the